 SME Marketing Best Practice: Improve content promotion through Bing and Google display ads.
 The Google Display Network (GDN) in particular can unlock huge reach when run as a targeted campaign through AdWords.
 Companies can also build audiences through social and email to ensure their content actually gets seen.
 Also, make sure your content is both valuable and clickable.
 Give people what they want!

 Without a good way to trace ROI, marketers in small and medium-sized companies may feel like their digital marketing spend is going down a hole.
 They know this probably is not the case, but without a concrete way to prove the ROI of marketing activities, it can be hard to know what activities produce the most returns and which should be tweaked.

-Solution: Chart out accurate customer journeys that account for all of your digital marketing touchpoints.
+SME Marketing Best Practice: Chart out accurate customer journeys that account for all of your digital marketing touchpoints.
 You can then assign value to certain achievements, like a click-through, based on the final value of a customer transaction compared to the typical conversion rate.

 On a wider scale, consider ways to evaluate the customer lifetime value (CLV) for key demographics in your customer base.
 Attributing ROI can then involve both percentages of transactional value while also keeping an eye on extracting the maximum possible CLV for repeat customers.

-Knowing Where to Focus Their Efforts
+Step 3: Know Where to Focus Your Efforts

 The mention of attribution technology raises an important point: there are so many tools and options out there that small business owners are not sure which one will provide the most benefit.

 By the same token, they may not know the best digital marketing activities worth focusing on.
 Looking at social media alone, they may wonder if Facebook is more worth their time than LinkedIn, for instance.

 SME Marketing Best Practice: When exploring investments in tech or new campaigns, write down your exact goals.
 Then perform something like a SWOT Analysis to consider each option.
 You can use tools like Growthverse to educate you on those options.